 To implement DMA 2000, FEMA published Interim Final Rule 44 CFR Part 201 on February 26, 2002.
 The Rule contains the requirements for developing and updating state, tribal government, and local natural hazard mitigation plans.
 Today, all NHMPs are updated every five years.

 Click here to sign up for email notices of news on the State of Oregon's NHMP.

 Oregon's Natural Hazards Mitigation Plan (NHMP) provides statewide and regional information on the natural hazards most likely to occur in the state.
 The Plan also reports on the potential impacts of natural hazards on people, property, and the environment, and establishes a mitigation strategy to reduce those impacts.
 The first Oregon NHMP was completed in 1992.

 Each five-year update to Oregon's NHMP must be approved by FEMA so that the state can receive federal funds to carry out mitigation planning and projects.
-As long as Oregon's NHMP meets the "enhanced plan" standard, the state will continue to receive extra funding after a disaster.
-Oregon's latest NHMP was approved on September 24, 2015 as an enhanced plan.
-It will need to be updated and re-approved in 2020.
+Oregon's latest NHMP was approved on September 24, 2020 as a standard plan.
+It will need to be updated and re-approved in 2025.

 A local NHMP identifies and examines the hazards, vulnerabilities, and risks facing a city, county, or special district.
 It establishes a mitigation strategy to reduce impacts of natural disasters on people, property, and the environment.
 DLCD assists with the creation and update of local NHMPs for cities, counties, and special districts.